cimply42/r2d2/README.md

 PINECONE_API_KEY=
 ```

-- Create a `transcription.txt` file in the same root directiory and add your proprietary data
+- Create a `input.txt` file in the same root directiory and add your proprietary data
 - Run with command `python main.py`.
-Once the server starts, you can send post requests with the following json payload
+Once the server starts, you can send post requests on port 5000 with the following json payload

 ```
 {